jzerbe/jzerbe.github.com/_posts/2009-12-01-rtorrent-11-on-debian-5.md

     mv rtorrentInit.sh /etc/init.d/rtorrent
     chmod +x /etc/init.d/rtorrent

-You will need to change the user in the config file to one that has a `.rtorrent.rc` in it's home directory.
+You will need to change the user in the config file to one that has a `.rtorrent.rc` in it\'s home directory.
 Then stick in the line `/etc/init.d/rtorrent start` before the `exit 0` in `/etc/rc.local`.

 Make a .rtorrent.rc startup file, so that /etc/init.d/rtorrent works properly.